-The natural brother or sister of the victim or step/half/foster/adopted family brother or sister.
+Other The natural brother or sister of the victim or

-Step-parent
+family

-A legal guardian (excluding an adoptive father or mother) and a spouse (including a common-law spouse) of the victim's biological or adoptive parent.
-Includes step-father and step-mother.
+Step-parent A legal guardian (excluding an adoptive father or mother) and a spouse (including a common-law spouse) of the victim's biological or adoptive parent.
+Includes step-father and stepmother.

-Step-child

-A non-biological male or female child (excluding an adoptive male or female child) a male or female child of the accused person's legal or common-law partner.
+Step-child A non-biological male or female child (excluding an adoptive male or female child) a male or female child of the accused person's legal or common-law partner.
 Includes step-son and step-daughter.